 Amy Richards, writer (she wrote the AWESOME Manifesta: Young Women, Feminism and the Future), activist and co-founder of the Third Wave Foundation, understands this.
 The Third Wave Foundation is a “feminist, activist foundation that works nationally to support young women and transgender youth ages 15-30…working …

 Feminism | Posted by Valentina V. on 08/18/2009

 A translated part from an article appeared on the Italian newspaper “Corriere della Sera” of 14/08/09.

 Job & Career – Public employment: more women, few leaders

 “In Italy The percentage of women mayors is increasing, even if just a little.
 In the last elections there were some new women as candidates.
 But we can’t still be happy.
 In the municipal administrations, even in the most important institutions, in the ministries and public offices, the number of women who work is equal and also higher than the men’s one.
 But leader positions are left on a male planet, which is most of times also sexist.
-And in a country which has expressed also important female personalities among the international scientific research, for example Rita Levi Montalcini and Margherita Hack, the most shocking case …
+And in a country which has expressed also important female personalities among the international scientific research, for example Rita Levi Montalcini and Margherita Hack, the most …